 You can even write these down in a gratitude diary after each day together with what you have achieved and what you wish to achieve tomorrow.

-Helpful tools to get your tags marvellous
+Helpful tools to get your Etsy tags marvellous

-Marmalead will help you with tags, giving you plenty of alternative ideas.
 Thinking like a buyer, and having a long list of suitable tags to get into your items, well the battle is halfway won.

-Etsy Rank is another took which will help you analyse your tags, titles and stats in your shop.
+Etsy Rank is another tool which will help you analyse your tags, titles and stats in your shop.
 You can even monitor your competition, keyword tools, your shops rank on Etsy and spell checker.
 I love this dashboard for getting to know your listings inside out.

 Putting your Etsy shop on Vacation